MaxTechTV/Simple_GPS_Logger/README.md

 Components:

 * Arduino Board
-* ublox NEO6Mv2 GPS Module
+* ublox GY-NEO6Mv2 GPS Module
 * MicroSD Card
 * Arduino Wifi Proto Shield

+CAUTION: The GY-NEO6MV2 Module uses 3.3V Logic.
+Make sure to only connect The Modules TX Pin when using with a 5V Board to avoid destroying the Module.
+I'm not responsible for any Damage!

 It uses the [TinyGPS++ Library](http://arduiniana.org/libraries/tinygpsplus/) written by Mikal Hart.